Saksi sa Dobol B: 2019 revamp

-Following the revamp of Dobol B sa News TV block, Saksis airtime has officially been reduced to only one hour starting June 3, 2019, but the presenters and segments that occupied the affected hours remained the same.
+Following the revamp of Dobol B sa News TV block, Saksi sa Dobol Bs airtime has officially been reduced to only one hour on June 3, 2019, but the presenters and segments that occupied the affected hours remained the same.
 Mike Enriquez returned to hosting the radio show after being on medical leave since August 2018 (Enriquez only anchored Super Balita sa Umaga Nationwide and 24 Oras since November of the same year).
 Melo del Prado, who served as substitute anchor in Saksi, has started hosting his own program Melo del Prado sa Super Radyo DZBB on the 6:00am timeslot, while the 9:00am half-hour timeslot was filled by a new show Ano'ng Say N'yo? hosted by Joel Reyes-Zobel.

 Dobol B TV

 On February 22, 2021, as part of the rebranding of GMA News TV to GTV, the program continues to air to the newly rebranded Dobol B TV programming block.

+Enriquez would return to the show before the 2022 Philippine elections, though he would disappear again a few months after.
+Joel Reyes Zobel and Rowena Salvacion were the most frequent substitute hosts during Enriquez's absence.
+Enriquez died on August 29, 2023, at the age of 71.

-On January 16, 2023, the program began its simulcast on GMA Network's newest digital channel Pinoy Hits.
+From January 16, 2023 To September 19, 2024, the program began its simulcast on GMA Network's newest digital channel, Pinoy Hits, the latter (along with Hallypop) signed-off the end on September 20, 2024.